AgencyFit Framework

 Security alignment early

-Security is not a late-stage filter.
-It is part of determining whether a path is operationally credible in the first place.
+Security is part of determining whether a path is operationally credible, not a late-stage filter.

 Vendor accountability

-Claims should be evaluated against the agency’s real conditions, not accepted as generic truths because they worked elsewhere.
+Claims must be evaluated against real operating conditions, not accepted as transferable assumptions.

 Workload transparency

-Implementation, support, governance, and adoption burden should be visible early so hidden labor does not distort the decision.
+Implementation, support, governance, and adoption burden must be visible early to avoid hidden operational strain.

 Shared methodology